Jarren Duran Player Props: Red Sox vs. Guardians

 Jarren Duran At The Plate

-- Duran has five doubles, a home run and three walks while batting .400.
+- Duran is batting .436 with eight doubles, a home run and three walks.

-- He has homered in one of 10 games, and in 2.5% of his plate appearances.
+- He has hit a home run in one of 11 games, and in 2.3% of his plate appearances.

-- In four games this year (40.0%), he has scored, including multiple runs twice.
+- In four games this season (36.4%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.